Convert RTF to ADOC

 ADOC

-AsciiDoc
+AsciiDoc Markup Language

-Powerful lightweight markup language for technical documentation, books, articles, and professional publishing with DocBook/PDF output capabilities.
+Powerful lightweight markup language designed for writing technical documentation, books, articles, and professional publications.
+AsciiDoc supports multi-format output including HTML5, PDF, EPUB, and DocBook.
+Used by O'Reilly Media, Spring Framework, and enterprise documentation teams worldwide.
 Publishing Standard Markup Language |

 | Technical Specifications |